razhzq/razhzq/README.md

 👋 Hey there!
 I'm Haziq Razak, a self-taught blockchain developer with a strong passion for technology and a focus on web3 development.

-💻 I have dedicated myself to exploring the fascinating world of blockchain and decentralized systems.
-My journey began with self-study, and I have since honed my skills through hands-on projects and continuous learning.
+💻 My journey began with self-study, and I have since honed my skills through hands-on projects and continuous learning.
 I enjoy diving deep into the intricacies of blockchain technologies and the potential they hold for transforming industries.

 🔨 As a web3 enthusiast, I specialize in developing decentralized applications (dApps) and smart contracts.
 I have experience working with various blockchain platforms such as Ethereum and Solana.
 I'm well-versed in Solidity for smart contract development and have explored frameworks like Truffle and Hardhat for building robust and secure decentralized applications.